 Gender disparities in radiology

 The gender disparity in radiology is greater than many other specialties in medicine.
 Only 30 percent of radiology trainees and 25 percent of practicing radiologists are women.
 Currently, this is in stark contrast to the equal gender distribution in medical school enrollment, and this disparity has persisted for more than 30 years.
 The Women in Radiology group at IU School of Medicine is setting the stage for improved representation in the field of radiology.

-Through collaborative environments, engaging lectures, pipeline opportunities and more— the department's Diversity, Equity and Inclusion Committee has worked to break down walls that prevent others from achieving their goals.
-The DEI Committee is committed to celebrating difference, foster cultural competence, nurture empathy and humility, and provide inspiration to everyone in the department.
+Through collaborative environments, engaging lectures, pipeline opportunities and more— the department's Diversity, Equity, Inclusion and Justice (DEIJ) Committee has worked to break down walls that prevent others from achieving their goals.
+The DEIJ Committee is committed to celebrating difference, foster cultural competence, nurture empathy and humility, and provide inspiration to everyone in the department.

 Alisha E. Capps, MD